 3. Flush the DNS cache

 Often, when your Mac won’t connect to the internet, the problem is a DNS issue.
 DNS is the service your Mac uses to translate URLs into IP addresses so that it can navigate to a website.
 Your ISP sets the DNS server in your router, and your Mac uses that to find IP addresses.
 Your Mac stores information about IP addresses for sites you visit often in a cache file, so it doesn’t have to look them up each time.
 However, that cache can get corrupted, causing problems for your Mac.
 The solution is to flush the DNS cache.
-The easiest way to flush the DNS cache is to use CleanMyMac X — Its Maintenance module has a tool that allows you to do it with a couple of clicks.
-You can download CleanMyMac X for free here and follow the steps below:
+The easiest way to flush the DNS cache is to use CleanMyMac — its Performance tool has an instrument that allows you to do it with a couple of clicks.
+You can download CleanMyMac for free here.
+Install it and follow the steps below:

-1. Open CleanMyMac X and click on Maintenance in the sidebar.
+1. Open CleanMyMac and click Performance in the sidebar.

 Flush DNS cache in Maintenance